atc1441/ZBS_Flasher/README.md

     zbs_flasher COMxx read/write/readI/writeI file.bin <- file from where to read or write to

   The Pinout on how to connect the ZBS243 SOC is readable in the main.cpp file and can be changed to any wanted one.

   The "ZBS_POWER" pin is used to reset the SOC after any debug mode action like flashing etc. the SOC is stuck in debug mode

-  and can only exit from it via a power cycle so it is adived to connect the power to the SOC via an
+  and can only exit from it via a power cycle so it is adived to connect the power to the SOC via an.

   transistor to automaticaly have it exit the debugmode and run the firmware.

-  ### General infos:
+# General infos

 - Before each flashing the Flash/Infopage is always fully erased
-  - Flash takes about 130 Seconds for a full file, smaller file are faster of course
+- Flash takes ~130 Seconds for a full file, smaller file are faster of course
-  - Full read of flash takes about 70 Seconds
+- Full read of flash takes ~70 Seconds
 - on a Flash the data is directly verified on the ESP32, on reading no verify is done so maybe read it twice to make sure its correct
+- It could be needed to tweak the transmission speed from the ESP32 to ZBS, this can be done in the zbs_interface.h (ZBS_spi_delay value)